vuejs/docs/src/api/application-api.md

   - `{string} name`
   - `{Function | Object} [definition]`

+- **Returns:**

+  - The application instance if a `definition` argument was passed
+  - The component definition if a `definition` argument was not passed

 - **Usage:**

   Register or retrieve a global component.
 Registration also automatically sets the component's `name` with the given `name` parameter.